mare-imbrium/umbra/README.md

 ### Key Bindings

 For an object, or for the form, keys may be bound to a code block.
-All functionality in the system is bound to a code block, making it possible to override provided behavior, although that is not recommended.
+All functionality in this library is bound to a code block, making it possible to override provided behavior, although that is not recommended.
 Tab, backtab and Escape may not be over-ridden.

     form.bind_key(KEY_F1, "Help") { help() }